 Identifying the diploma that corresponds to the applicant's experience

 How to find out which diploma might correspond to the applicant's experience:

-1. Ask for help from the VAE unit at the Ministry of Education, Children and Youth or from the Chamber of Commerce (Chambre de Commerce) and the Chamber of Employees (Chambre des Salariés).
+2. contact the Chamber of Commerce (Chambre de Commerce) and the Chamber of Employees (Chambre des Salariés);

 3. consult the syllabuses for the diplomas on the "Times and programmes" website: